You can probably imagine Maria’s surprise when she received the news from her father about her omega-3 levels in the video you just watched.

 The goal of this worldwide research project is to gather information on the population’s vitamin D and omega-3 levels to better understand these nutrients and their deficiencies.

-The Vitamin D and Omega-3 Index Test measures the amount of omega-3s in your red blood cells – hands down the best way to assess levels.
+The Vitamin D & Omega-3 Index Test measures the amount of omega-3s in your red blood cells – hands down the best way to assess levels.
 EPA and DHA are found in your red blood cell membranes in your organs and tissues where they do much of their work.